adi1998/BiomeRandomizer/README.md

 ## [BETA] Biome Randomizer

 Adds 4 new Chaos Trials which let's you traverse the biomes in a random order.
 Each biome is selected based on the number of bosses defeated so the biomes appear in their respective order.
 Also supports Hades 1 biomes from [Zagreus Journey](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/).
-It is recommended to finish the H1 story in that mod before trying out the randomizer.

 ### Random Biomes Run
 - Similar to a vanilla run except the biomes will be randomized.
 Your current equipped loadout will used.